testmycode/tmc-sandbox/README.markdown

 The normal boot process is skipped.
 The initrd invokes a custom init script that prepares a very minimal environment, calls `tmc-run`, flushes output and halts the virtual machine.

+Note: the RAM given to the sandbox is mmap'ed from `/run/shm`, a tmpfs that defaults to half of your actual RAM.
+Make sure your `/run/shm` has enough for all the sandboxes you are running, or the sandboxes may suffer kernel panics as they try to allocate memory they think they have available.

 ## Webservice ##

 There's a simple Rack webservice under `web/`.